pirapira/verbose-code-reading/snarky.md

 * what does [@@deriving enum] do? association with int

 ### 2020-05-21
-* what is .. in constraint.ml?  object type!!! row variable!!!
+* what is .. in constraint.ml?  object type!!! row variable!!!  no. that was https://caml.inria.fr/pub/docs/manual-ocaml/extensiblevariants.html
 * read about roh variable in ocaml object... found a paper
 * row variables provide parametric polymorphism for method invocation. ok.
 * read http://caml.inria.fr/pub/papers/remy_vouillon-objective_ml-tapos98.pdf half way